Mozzy: 2022–present: Survivor's Guilt and Kollect Kall

+Controversies

+In April 2013, Mozzy released a diss track titled 'The Truth', which was aimed at several rappers and gang members in South Sacramento.
+In an interview with VladTV in June 2016, Mozzy claims Alonzo Walsh, nicknamed 'Zilla Zoe' to those close to him, had appeared in the video and was killed in a drive by shooting within 12 hours of the videos release as revenge.
+The Sacramento Police Department concluded Walsh's death stemmed from a gang rivalry.
+Patterson stated that he had advised Walsh before the video shoot not to appear due to its 'message'.

+In March 2014, Mozzy released the track "I'm Just Bein Honest", featuring Philthy Rich, aimed at rapper CML Lavish D, which began a rap feud.

+In August 2017, a feud between Mozzy and C-Bo began when Mozzy released a music video for the song "New Era New King", dissing C-Bo.
+C-Bo responded with a song within the same month titled "Body 4 Body".

 Legal issues

 Between 2005 and 2008, Mozzy was arrested three times by the Sacramento Police for possession crimes, including illegal possession of a firearm and evading police.
 He was arrested again in 2014 and served a sentence in San Quentin State Prison, during which his brother and colleague E Mozzy released the album Free Mozzy.
 After his release, Mozzy decided to focus solely on his music, releasing four solo albums in 2015.
 Despite receiving offers to perform across the nation and worldwide, Mozzy was unable to leave the state of California until 2017 due to being on probation.

 In July 2018, Mozzy was arrested during a traffic stop in Las Vegas for gun possession.

 In July 2022, Mozzy pled guilty to a charge of possession of a firearm by a convicted felon and was sentenced to one year in prison, as well as a $55,000 fine.
-He is serving his sentence at USP Atwater and is expected to be released in July 2023.
+He served his sentence at USP Atwater before being released in May 2023 after serving 10 months.

+In July 2023, Mozzy was briefly detained and questioned in Kansas City after a mass shooting occurred that injured nine and killed one at a concert he was performing in.
+He was shortly released thereafter.

+Personal life

+Mozzy is a father to two daughters.
+His youngest daughter was born Zayda Ahkyana Patterson in early 2018.